-Figure 2 reports the household disposable income change from previous year.
-It reports household disposable income gross, per capita, percentage change, previous period, Q3 2021 or latest available.
-Note that Figure 2 reports 'real' growth rates adjusted to remove the effects of price changes.
-It is worth noticing that for US and G7 the real growth of disposable income is negative, while for OECD total is at low levels of 0.17.
+growth of disposable income is negative, while for OECD total is at low levels of 0.17.
 For UK the real growth rate is low at 0.36, in particular, if compared with Germany's 1.12.
 The negative real growth rate of disposable income shows that ceteris paribus of the effects COVID-19 households in G7 would face challenges to serve their household debt.
 The impact of COVID-19 on household debt came at a time that the latter posed uncertainties for the economy.
 Early indications showed that household debt repayments increase as the pandemic shocked countries across the world.
 In this paper, we model the impact of shocks related to the pandemic on household debt.

-Figure 2: Disposable income, percentage change from previous period.
+Figure 3: Disposable income, percentage change from previous period.